logigearcorp/docs.testarchitect.com/content/user-guide/interface-definitions/control-properties/primary-properties/positional-properties-left-top-width-height/_index.md

 ![](/images/TA_Help/Images/properties.positional.01.png)

-**Tip:** The browser display window, indicated in the figure on the right by the dashed green border, is that part of the browser that displays the web page.
+{{<tip>}} The browser display window, indicated in the figure on the right by the dashed green border, is that part of the browser that displays the web page.

 ## Screen units